bloocks/bloocks.github.io/README.md

 ## Build your site
 * `npm run build:dev` to compile the site with development settings
 * `npm run build:production` or `npm run build` to compile the site for production
+* `npm run build:bloocksprod` to compile the site for production on docs folder and optimize the code

 ### Building stuffs